 Crowd Testing Details

-- In Crowdsourced Testing, the customer has a huge benefit on finance as the tester is paid not for the amount of time devoted to testing but for the total number of bugs found.
+• In crowdsourced testing, the customer has a huge financial benefit as the tester is paid not for the amount of time devoted to testing but for the total number of bugs found.

-- Crowd testers not only register themselves on the crowd website for second income but also to gain knowledge to work with different teams and domains.
+• Crowd testers register on the crowd website for second income and gain knowledge to work with different teams and domains.
 These websites conduct knowledge sessions for their crowd testers from time to time.

-- The customer really appreciates the feedback received from testers who act like real users for him.
-Many crowd companies share feedback in form of videos of step-by-step navigation of applications with a customer.
+• The customer appreciates the feedback from testers who act like real users.
+Many crowd companies share feedback through videos of step-by-step navigation of applications with a customer.

-- Crowd testing companies charge the customer on basis of bugs found or the number of tester’s hours spend.
+• Crowd-testing companies charge the customer based on bugs found or the number of tester’s hours spent.

-- Crowdsourced Testing companies pay testers on the basis of bugs found and their severity & priority.
+• Crowdsourced Testing companies pay testers based on bugs found and their severity & priority.

 Benefits of Crowdsourced Testing

-- Real bugs for applications are identified in Crowdsourced Testing, as the application is tested outside the company network in the real world.
+• Real application bugs are identified in Crowdsourced Testing, as the application is tested outside the company network in the real world.

-- Companies cannot be sure application is tested on all available devices & platforms.
-Through the crowd, customers can opt for the application which should be tested on mentioned devices & testing application is provided to only those crowd testers who are supporting those devices asked by a customer.
+• Companies cannot be sure the application is tested on all available devices & platforms.
+Through the crowd, customers can opt for the application that should be tested on the mentioned devices & The testing application is provided to only those crowd testers supporting those devices asked by a customer.

-- Localization testing for different languages and geographic locations is possible.
-As crowd testers are available from around the world so the customer can avail of the benefit of localization testing at no additional cost.
+• Localization testing for different languages and geographic locations is possible as crowd testers are available from around the world, and the customer can avail of the benefit of localization testing at no additional cost.

-- Early feedback, as an app is made available to testers as soon it is uploaded on the crowd website, testing starts.
+• As an app, early feedback is made available to testers, and testing starts as soon as it is uploaded on the crowd website.
 It continues 24×7 because testers are available from different time zones.
-So gets a big list of issues in a day or two.
+So, it gets a big list of issues in a day or two.

 Few Drawbacks of Crowdsourced Testing

-- Confidentiality of application as it is shared with testers all over the world, though testers in crowd companies abide by confidential agreement still it lacks somewhere as crowd testers are working as a part-time job.
+• Confidentiality of application is shared with testers worldwide; though testers in crowd companies abide by confidential agreements, it lacks somewhere as crowd testers work part-time jobs.

-- Group discussion, and sharing info with a team of testers is a tedious job as they work in their own timings, locations, etc.
+• Group discussion and sharing info with a team of testers is tedious as they work at their own timings, locations, etc.

-- Sometimes less initiate taken by testers as it is not their full-time job.
+• Sometimes, testers take less initiative as it is not their full-time job.

 Is the company have verified testers?
 (Does the company have verified testers?)